Policy of standardisation: The implementation of the law

+In 1971 the Sinhalese-led government introduced a system of standardisation of marks for admissions to the universities which was directed against Tamil-medium students.
+K. M. de Silva describes it as follows:

-The government policy of standardisation was in essence a discriminatory regulation to curtail the number of Tamil students selected for certain faculties in the universities.
+Therefore, the government policy of standardisation was in essence a discriminatory regulation to curtail the number of Tamil students selected for certain faculties in the universities.

 The benefits enjoyed by Sinhalese students as a result of this also meant a significant fall in the number of Tamil students within the Sri Lankan university student populace.

-University selection of 1971 was calculated based on language they sit.
-Numbers of allocations were proportional to the number of participants who sat to the examination in that language.
-As guaranteed before the exam, Tamil share was dropped to the proportion of the Tamils medium students (According to 1971 census 27% of the total population used Tamil as first medium).
+University selection of 1971 was allocated proportionate to the number of participants who sat for the entrance examination in that language.
+As guaranteed before the exam, Tamil share was reduced to the proportion of the Tamils medium students (according to 1971 census, 27% of the total population used Tamil as first medium).

 According to 1971 exam results, a large proportion of the Tamil allocation was enjoyed by Tamils in Jaffna and a large proportion of the Sinhalese share was enjoyed by the Sinhalese in Colombo.

 In 1972 government added district quota as a parameter within each languages.
 30% of university places were allocated on the basis of island-wide merit; half the places were allocated on the basis of comparative scores within districts and an additional 15% reserved for students from under privileged districts.

 A lower university entrance qualifying mark for Sinhalese-medium students was also introduced in 1971 for science faculties, as shown by the table below: